igrorp/pre-miRNA-plot/README.md

 <h3 id="styles">Styles</h3>
-<p>Pre-miRNA-plot has 5 different styles for creating the image for the precursor.
+<p>PremiRNAplot has 5 different styles for creating the image for the precursor.
 This is how the final images look like and how to pick the style you want:</p>
 <pre><code>premirnaplot your_file.txt -s 4
 </code></pre>
 <img src="https://raw.githubusercontent.com/igrorp/pre-miRNA-plot/6f6ea139fd5d2d29cb5e950293e4feca3e231d70/premirnaplot/imgs/all.svg" class="preimg">